 Hypnotherapy could help you to be free of Claustrophobia

 It’s estimated that claustrophobia affects up to ten percent of the population, making it one of the most common phobias of all.
 If Claustrophobia is limiting your life then be assured that hypnotherapy could help you.
-I’ve used hypnotherapy in Reading, Oxford, Wallingford, London and Thame to help people let go of this fear.
+I’ve used hypnotherapy for claustrophobia in Reading, Oxford, Wallingford, London and Thame to help people let go of this fear.
 You could be next!

 It’s a horrid phobia but it needn’t continue any longer

 Claustrophobia can be a terribly limiting fear.
 People will go to great lengths to avoid that feeling of a loss of control, of being hemmed in and this can mean that great swathes of life can be out of bounds.

 In their fear of small, enclosed spaces people will commonly avoid lifts, planes, trains, small meeting rooms, cellars, tunnels, crowded places and any number of enclosed spaces.

 This is hard to manage whilst maintaining a normal life.
 It’s hard on your family too.
 Overseas holidays are impossible without long and unwanted journeys by car.